Leshan Sichuan, China Travel Guide

 Staying connected and communicating effectively is important when traveling in Leshan.

 China Mobile, China Unicom, and China Telecom are the three primary major mobile providers.
-Obtain a local SIM card at official stores with your passport.
+Obtain a local SIM card at legitimate stores with your passport.
 Plans typically include data, local calls, and SMS.
 A local Chinese phone number is often necessary for many local apps and services.

 Wi-Fi is widely available in hotels, guesthouses, cafes, restaurants, and shopping malls.
 Public Wi-Fi networks often registration with a local phone number, a challenge for foreign visitors without a local SIM.